Factoria-F5-Git/continuous-delivery-playground/docs/03-adding-test-to-the-pipeline.md

-# Lab 3: Continuous integration - Testing the app
+# Lab 3: Continuous integration - Step 1: Running the tests

 The goal of this lab is to create the first stage in our CD pipeline, the test step.
 We will use what we learnt in lab 2 and replace our hello world pipeline for something more useful.

-## Adding a testing stage to our continuous integration process
+## Adding Test step to our CI

 Given that our application code is not in the root folder, we need to tell GitHub Actions where to run the commands from.
 Lets specify that the NPM commands needs to be run from the modern-web-app directory.
 Lets add to our `pipeline.yml` the following: